Akash6300/MIT_iQuHack-2023/README.md

 Data representation is crucial for the success of machine learning models.
 For classical machine learning, the problem is how to represent the data numerically, so that it can be best processed by a classical machine learning algorithm.

-For quantum machine learning, this question is similar, but more fundamental: how to represent and efficiently input the data into a quantum system, so that it can be processed by a quantum machine learning algorithm.
+For quantum machine learning, this question is similar, but more fundamental: how to represent and efficiently input the data into a quantum system, so that it can be processed by a quantum machine learning algorithm?
 This is usually referred to as data encoding.
 This process is a critical part of quantum machine learning algorithms and directly affects their computational power.

 We first encoded the preprocessed image dataset into quantum circuits and then ran it through quantum machine learning algorithms.
 After measurement of the circuits we represented the data in the form of histograms which were decode back to images.

 <h1>Part2 - Classification</h1>

 In this part of the project we classified our images according to the appropriate labels.
-We used encoder(image) to convert the image into a quantum circuit,append the circuit with the classifier circuit loaded from the .pickle file.
-Then we simulated the circuit (encoded_image+classifier_circuit) to get a histogram and ran the provided histogram_to_label(histogram) to convert the histogram to label.
+We used encoder (image) to convert the image into a quantum circuit,append the circuit with the classifier circuit loaded from the .pickle file.
+Then we simulated the circuit (encoded_image+classifier_circuit) to get a histogram and ran the provided histogram_to_label (histogram) to convert the histogram to label.

 <h1><b>Resources and References</b></h1>